baverman/dsq/docs/faq.rst

 Celery has problems with worker freezes and there is no any tools to investigate whats wrong with it.
 A HUGE codebase leads to numerous bugs.
 Redis is not primary backend and generic interface don't allow to use redis effectively.
+I can do better.

 Why you don't use RQ
 --------------------

 RQ has no delayed tasks.
+And it has very strange worker forking model which one should keep in mind.
+Also codebase is not flexible enough to add delayed task support.
+I can do better.

 Why you don't use ...